Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 - All text and interactive elements shall maintain a minimum 4.5:1 colour contrast ratio against their background, in accordance with WCAG 2.1 AA standards.
 - All screens shall maintain consistent navigation and layout.

+#### Future Non-Functional Requirements
+- I would like this to change when the screen size changes not just on loading the data